Rich countries also suffer from rising prices

 Six months ago, graphic designer Marina Fernandes Primo changed her routine to protect her budget from rampant inflation.
 One of the strategies was to stop shopping in a chain supermarket, with higher prices, and start going to smaller establishments, in search of promotions.
 Another measure was to replace beef with chicken and then chicken with another, even cheaper, protein.

 What draws attention is that the designer, despite being Brazilian, has been living in Paris, France since 2019.
-With a strong currency and a balanced economy, France recorded between 2010 and 2019 an average annual inflation of 0.96%.
+With a strong currency and a balanced economy, between 2010 and 2019, France recorded an average annual inflation of 0.96%.
 The scenario has changed.

 In the span of a year, the index multiplied almost four times: it went from 1.4% in the 12-month period until May 2021 to 5.2% until May 2022.
 It may be little, since inflation in Brazil is currently close to 12%, but rising prices are a social problem anywhere in the world.